 Mass amnesia = 100% happiness

 How does the author motivate that the people of China were so accepting of the new rules enforced by their government to achieve this peace and prosperity?
-As Julia Lovell (professor of modern Chinese history and literature at Birkbeck, University of London) explains in the preface: “’For years, as one analyst has observed, the Beijing regime has stayed in power using a basic bargain with its citizens – tolerate our authoritarian rule and we’ll make you rich.’” (p. xi).
+As Julia Lovell (professor of modern Chinese history and literature at Birkbeck, University of London) explains in the Preface:

 This bargain – expounded on in the novel – combined with the removal of information about the period, and the Chinese people’s idealism, allowed the government to crack down after the financial crash of 2011:

-The author switches between 1st and 3rd person narration, and choosing a government agent to make this statement is a weighty indictment by Koonchung.
-With this he illustrates the high-handed, authoritarian thinking of a government that views the people as little more than helpless pawns; “Because they [the people] are afraid of anarchy and chaos, everyone is willing to bow down voluntarily before the power of a really quite unlovely Leviathan.” (p.238)
+The author switches between 1st and 3rd person narration, and choosing a government agent to make this statement is a weighty indictment by Chan.
+With this he illustrates the high-handed, authoritarian thinking of a government that views the people as little more than helpless pawns:

-Do all the protagonists fly to the defense of the truth like Don Quixote jousting with a windmill?
+Do all the protagonists fly to the defence of the truth, like Don Quixote jousting with a windmill?
 No – not that easily.
 They are, after all, of the people, despite having travelled extensively.
 There are grey areas here – the government is not the ultimate villain.
 The people are also to blame:

 Mindset for prosperity

-Yuan dynasty poet Ma Zhiyuan is quoted in this disturbing poem:
+Chan quotes Yuan dynasty poet Ma Zhiyuan The Fat Years with this disturbing poem:

 Point taken.
-As we say on Poppy Day in the Ode of Remembrance, we honor the dead “…lest we forget.”
+As we say on Poppy Day in the Ode of Remembrance, we honour the dead “…lest we forget.”